 Binds VLDL and transports it into cells by endocytosis.
 In order to be internalized, the receptor-ligand complexes must first cluster into clathrin-coated pits.
 Binding to Reelin induces tyrosine phosphorylation of Dab1 and modulation of Tau phosphorylation.
 Defects in VLDLR are the cause of cerebellar ataxia mental retardation and dysequilibrium syndrome type 1 (CMARQ1); also known as dysequilibrium syndrome (DES) or non- progressive cerebellar disorder with mental retardation.
 CMARQ1 is a congenital, non-progressive cerebellar ataxia associated with disturbed equilibrium, delayed ambulation, mental retardation and cerebellar hypoplasia.
 Additional features include short stature, strabismus, pes planus and, rarely, seizures.
 2 isoforms of the human protein are produced by alternative splicing.
 Note: This description may include information from UniProtKB.

-Cellular Component: membrane; integral to membrane; plasma membrane; coated pit
+Cellular Component: membrane; integral to membrane; plasma membrane; coated pit; receptor complex

-Molecular Function: low-density lipoprotein receptor activity; very-low-density lipoprotein receptor activity; very-low-density lipoprotein binding; protein binding; apolipoprotein binding; calcium ion binding; glycoprotein binding; calcium-dependent protein binding
+Molecular Function: very-low-density lipoprotein receptor activity; low-density lipoprotein receptor activity; very-low-density lipoprotein binding; protein binding; apolipoprotein binding; calcium ion binding; glycoprotein binding; calcium-dependent protein binding